Our packing list for snorkelers

 Now you’re all set

-Now you have everything ready for an epic snorkelling trip, we would love to share some of our favourite destinations with you!
-Check out our recommended snorkelling spots in Komodo National Park, or read about our experience of snorkelling with Whale Sharks in Sogod Bay in the Philippines.
+Now you have everything ready for an epic snorkeling trip, we would love to share some of our favourite destinations with you!
+Check out our recommended snorkeling spots in Komodo National Park, or read about our experience of snorkeling with Whale Sharks in Sogod Bay in the Philippines.

 If you have any questions about our packing list for snorkelers, please feel free to give us a shout in the comments below!
 We love hearing from you.